 Then you may always update the iTunes to the latest version or update/restore iOS with iTunes, it will generate software update files.
 Each iOS version is about 1GB and each iTunes version is at least 200MB.
 All the updates are left on your computer.

-Besides, iTunes creates useless files such as cache, cookies, logs and junk files when you use iTunes, which not only eats up space but also slow down your iTunes.
+Besides, iTunes creates useless files such as logs, cache, cookies, and other junk files when you use iTunes, which not only eats up space but also slow down your iTunes.

 That’s why you should always clean your iTunes to keep it run at optimum. iMyFone TunesFix gives you one-stop option to clean all these kinds of data in one place.
 You should have a try.